The Cyan Language: The Compiler, Packages, and File organization

+The ``info files"\/ could also store information collected at runtime.
+The compiler could insert code that checks, for example, if the numbers stored in {\tt Int} variables are dangerously near the limits allowed by this type.
+In the next compilation the programmer would receive a warning that {\tt Int} should be changed to a library prototype ``{\tt BigInt}"\/ or {\tt long}.

 A package is a collection of prototype declarations and interfaces.
-Every public Cyan prototype declared as {\tt object ObjectName ... end} must be in a file called ``{\tt ObjectName.cyan}"\/ (even if it is a XML file).
+Every Cyan prototype declared as {\tt object ObjectName ... end} must be in a file called ``{\tt ObjectName.cyan}"\/.
 Preceding the object declaration there must appear a package declaration of the form {\tt package packageName} as in the example given above.

 Program units defined in a package {\tt packB} can be used in a source file of a package {\tt packA} using the import declaration:\\ \begin{cyan} package packA import packB